clblamires/ninesjournal/_posts/2020-02-21-leaving-the-ranks.md

 Along the way, he attempted to catch a fish using his military crossbow.
 The bolt missed and disappeared in the stream.
 Frustrated, Red continued on the path and camped underneath a tree.
 While trying to name constellations in the sky, he heard a voice!
 A young halfling girl had followed him, bringing the fish that Red failed to catch earlier in the day.
 The two struck up a quick friendship, telling tales of the area.
 The halfling, Corlee, had been on a pilgrimage from her temple in Idil, but was separated from her master and had been wandering the road of the Peace Plains without much direction.
 Red explained his work in the army and his journey north.
 Corlee recognized the location on Red’s map and offered to go with him, hoping it would help her figure out the purpose of her pilgrimage.

 Red and Corlee took up the road north the next day.
 A passerby, the Old Wagoner of Noname, gave them a ride to the crossroads of the Peace Plains.
-Corlee helped Red and herself find shelter and food for the night by winning a contest of strength against some roadside merchants, whereupon Red learned that Corlee had truly been lost on the roads for days and days already.
+Corlee helped Red and herself find shelter and food for the night by winning a contest of strength against some roadside merchant halflings, whereupon Red learned that Corlee had truly been lost on the roads for days and days already.

 The next day, Corlee led Red towards the mark on the map.
 She explained that she and her master had found an old abandoned tower in the fields and that could possibly be the place for the job.
 Along the way, they were attacked by a Death Dog, a rare site in the Peace Plains.
 Red took a grievous injury but he and Corlee managed to slay the beast.